GeertjanWielenga/GalleriaDemos/README.md

-Small, focused demos to be used when illustrating, and discussing 'lessons learned', on how to integrate various kinds of external components into Oracle JET applications.
+Small, focused demos to be used when illustrating, and discussing 'lessons learned', on how to integrate various kinds of external components into Oracle JET applications, building up from simple non-JET scenarios to more complex fully developed JET scenarios.

 <hr>